monolyth-php/disclosure/README.md

 ```

-`inject` accepts a random number of arguments, where each argument is their a
+`inject` accepts a random number of arguments, where each argument is either a
 string with a depedency name, or a callable with dependency names as arguments.
 Which style you use is up to your own preference.